HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ## Running the Tests
 - **When you need to ask question on discord, please tell us which test you failed, and describe error or issue you have precise as possible.**
-- You can either run the following commands in a console, or in PyCharm view this `readme` in formatted markdown and click on them directly
+- You can either run the following commands in a console, or in PyCharm view this `readme.md` in formatted markdown and click on them directly
 - Most of the test require user input and are not semi-automated, since they are related to haptics and mechanical issues.
 Check `How to test?`.
 - All tests upload a specific firmware for each unit-test.
 You probably need to push this button on the back of dualpanto when you upload a firmware (it depends on OS).
 ![swith](./resources/dualpanto_switch.jpg)